There are 2 main reasons why you should use a tripod for vlogging:

 Even though this tripod doesn’t have the functionality and versatility of a GorillaPod, it is a lot lighter.
 This automatically makes it better for the sole purpose of vlogging, at least in my opinion.

-If you don’t think you will using the functionality of the Joby to adapt to any surface, then this Manfrotto is much better.
+If you don’t think you will use the functionality of the Joby to adapt to any surface, then this Manfrotto is much better.
 You can still use it as a tabletop tripod but it’s much lighter to carry as a stick.

 If you’re wondering, the EVO 2 weighs only 9 oz (260g), and it can reach 8 inches (20.5 centimeters).
 The maximum weight it can hold is 5.5lb (2.5kg).